SkyLegoMan/cisc204-group4-project/README.md

 * `run.py`: General wrapper script that you can choose to use or not.
 Only requirement is that you implement the one function inside of there for the auto-checks.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.

+## Required Libraries

+* `bauhaus`: Python package used for creating logical encodings.
+Installed by running `pip install bauhaus`.
+* `nnf`: Python package used for writting logic into negation normal form, and creating logical theories alongside `bauhaus`.
+Installed by running `pip install nnf`.

+## How To Run
+To run the model, run the run.py script within the project by running python3 `run.py` in a terminal.
+If you wish to experiment with changing some parameters inside the model, open the python script `example.py` to change the preset Briscola suit and preset starting hands of each player.